Tomatoes are one of the most popular and easy-growing plants in the whole world.

 Some varieties of tomato plants take very little time to bear fruit.
 One example of this is the “Bloody Butcher” tomato.

-After your flowers have been pollinated either naturally or by hand, they should turn into small green fruits within 2 to 3 weeks.
+After your flowers have been pollinated naturally or by hand, they should turn into small green fruits within 2 to 3 weeks.

 Read further for information on pollinating tomato flowers by hand.